Pathoschild/smapi-mod-dump/source/To-Dew/README.md

 (introduced in SMAPI 3.9) for the hotkey and overlay hotkey, but these are not available in the in-game config menu.

+## Import and Export

+The to-do list for the current game can be exported to or imported from an external file via SMAPI console commands.
+Type `help todo-export` or `help todo-import` in the console for detailed usage information.

 ## Compatibility